Rethinking diversity at work: cognitive inclusion, culture, and research delivery

 Build cultures that empower everyone

 We obviously need to do something as imbalances persist in businesses.
 Companies have a responsibility to use their powerful position to lead society toward greater inclusivity but need to do this in a way that benefits their customers and owners, as well as their employees.
-Their DEI initiatives should drive business success while ensuring that every employee has an equal opportunity to thrive.
+Their EDI initiatives should drive business success while ensuring that every employee has an equal opportunity to thrive.

 That brings me back to neurodiversity.
 What excites me most about neurodivergence inclusion is that everyone benefits.
 Traits associated with ADHD, autism, dyslexia, and other forms of neurodivergence exist throughout the population.
 We diagnose someone as “neurodivergent” when these traits cause significant challenges, but the diversity of cognitive styles is universal.

 Designing a culture that considers the needs of those at the extremes of cognitive diversity creates an environment where everyone can thrive, regardless of gender, ethnicity, age, or sexual orientation.
-Cognitive inclusion is effectively the “universal design” of DEI – a model that makes workplaces more inclusive for all.
+Cognitive inclusion is effectively the “universal design” of EDI – a model that makes workplaces more inclusive for all.

 Creating a safe, inclusive culture without labels